-If you decide to contact me, you will find I offer a highly adaptable and individual service.
-We will usually start with a phone call just to talk initially about problems you are facing and how you are currently dealing with them.
+I offer a highly adaptable and individual service to clients.
+We will usually start with a phone call, just to talk initially about problems you are facing and how you are currently dealing with them.

 Your problems might range from anxiety around a single event to chronic mental health issues.

 Successful CBT depends upon a good working alliance between us, which develops as sessions progress.

 Once we decide to go ahead we usually meet on a weekly basis, typically for 8-14 sessions, each lasting 50 minutes.

 CBT is the NICE/NHS treatment of choice for anxiety, OCD, depression, post-traumatic stress disorder, agoraphobia, and a range of other difficulties.

 I have worked for the NHS, within the Child and Adolescent Mental Health Service and found that CBT is often very effective for this cohort.

 Clients often find that combining counselling with CBT sessions can help with processing some of the ‘sticky’ experiences that may surface from the past, and I am happy to offer counselling as a part of my practice.

 It may be useful to involve some of your significant family members where this is helpful, and appropriate in a holistic way.

 I have successfully helped people who are self-medicating using alcohol or non-prescription drugs in order to feel sufficiently recovered to stop relying on these means to manage their lives.